drishit96/budgetsco-mcp-server/README.md

 - `npm run format`: Format code
 - `npm run test`: Run tests

-The server runs on port 9819 by default.
-You can override this by setting the `PORT` environment variable.

 ## Configuration

 ### Environment Variables

 - `BUDGETSCO_ACCESS_TOKEN` (required): Your Budgetsco personal access token
-- `PORT` (optional): The port to run the server on (default: 9819)

 ### Client Configuration